0xProject/0x-docs/docs/0x-swap-api/guides/swap-tokens-with-0x-swap-api.md

 ## 3. Send the Transaction to the Network

 Once you've received the API response, in order to submit the transaction to the network you will need to sign the transaction with your preferred web3 library (web3.js, ethers.js, wagmi, etc).

+### wagmi

+If you are using React, we recommend using [wagmi](https://wagmi.sh/).
+You can use a React hooks library like wagmi and use their [sendTransaction API](https://wagmi.sh/examples/send-transaction).
+See it implemented in our [Next.js 0x Demo App](https://github.com/0xProject/0x-nextjs-demo-app/blob/main/pages/Quote/index.tsx).

 If you are using vanilla Javascript, we recommend either web3.js or ether.js.